Lake Erie Jackals

-The Lake Erie Jackals are a professional basketball team based in Erie, Pennsylvania, and members of the Basketball Super League (BSL).
-Formerly located in Jamestown, New York, the team relocated to Erie for the 2025–26 season and play at the Joann Mullen Gymnasium.
+The Lake Erie Jackals are a professional basketball team based in the Erie, Pennsylvania, metropolitan area, and members of the Basketball Super League (BSL).
+Formerly located in Jamestown, New York, the team relocated to Erie for the 2025–26 season and play at the McComb Fieldhouse on the campus of PennWest Edinboro.
+The team uses "Lake Erie" as its regional identifier as a way to include both Erie County, Pennsylvania and Chautauqua County, New York.